timusg/timusg.github.io/about.md

 I enjoy architecting and implementation of large scale distributed platforms.
-I have been a part of various organisations from product startups to the one building for large financial institutions.
+I have been a part of various organisations from product startups to the one building for large financial institutions